| |

 What to Bring

-Whether its sunny or foggy I recommend these items to make your trip more enjoyable:
+Whether it’s sunny or foggy I recommend these items to make your trip more enjoyable:

 Bathing Suit